Home > Countries > Australia

 Study the principles of management and how to effectively lead teams and organizations.

-International students planning to study in the United States must obtain a visa.
-The most common type is the F-1 non-immigrant visa, designed for students enrolling in accredited colleges or universities in the U.S. To apply, you need to:
+• International students planning to study in the United Kingdom must obtain a visa.
+The most common type is the Tier 4 (General) student visa, designed for students enrolling in accredited colleges or universities in Australia.

 • Be accepted and approved for your chosen course of study.